Cevinio/Behat-Laravel-Extension/README.md

 - **Fast:** It doesn't depend on anything like Goutte, so it offers a super-fast way to test your UI.
 You don't even need to setup a host to run your tests.
 - **Refresh:** Laravel is automatically rebooted before each scenario (so nothing like user sessions will be persisted).
-- **Environments:** Specifying custom environment files (like the `.env` one) for different app environments is a little tricky in Laravel 5.
+- **Environments:** Specifying custom environment files (like the `.env` one) for different app environments is a little tricky in Laravel.
 This extension handles that for you automatically.
-By default, it'll look for a `.env.behat` file in your project root.
 - **Access Laravel:** You instantly have access to Laravel (things like facades and such) from your `FeatureContext` file.
-- **Workflow:** A number of useful traits are available, which will speed up your workflow.

-# 1. Install Dependencies
+# 1. Install

-As always, we need to pull in some dependencies through Composer.
+Require the package as a dev dependency via Composer.

-    composer require behat/behat behat/mink cevinio/behat-laravel-extension --dev
+    composer require --dev cevinio/behat-laravel-extension

-This will give us access to Behat, Mink, and, of course, the Laravel extension.
+This will also pull in Behat and Mink.

 # 2. Create the Behat.yml Configuration File